Once CRM Goes Live, What's Next?

 - Maintain executive sponsorship beyond implementation, creating ongoing stewardship.

-- Designate a Director of CRM, a high profile leader or manager who translates business requirements into specific enhancements the company can implement to continue improving its system and ROI.
+- Designate a Director, a high profile leader or manager who translates business requirements into specific enhancements the company can implement to continue improving its system and ROI.

 - Take a SMART approach to defining goals.
-They be based on classic CRM performance metrics such as improved staff productivity, head count reduction and revenue enhancement, or unique to a company's culture.
+They may be based on classic performance metrics such as improved staff productivity, head count reduction and revenue enhancement, or unique to a company's culture.

 - Show ongoing creativity in assessing how the application can continually improve business processes.
 Process innovation comes from all levels of the organization.
 By marrying strategic business impact with tactical business improvement, this CRM best practice can yield the "multiplier effect," amplifying the benefits a company can receive from nominal investments.

 - Maintain a strategic technology vision that is periodically revisited, revised and aligned as the company's business objectives change.